samyar112/Dessertopia-/README.md

 Welcome to the Dessertopia- A recipe app for Desserts!
 This app allows users to browse and create their favorite dessert recipes.
 It consists of two screens - the first screen is built with UIKit, and the second screen is built with SwiftUI.

 Features
 MVVM architecture with Dependency Injection design pattern All programmatic user interface
 UIKit and SwiftUI
 Activity Indicators for improved user experience.
-Error alert when there's no internet or network failure Unit Testing
+Error alert when there's no internet or network failure.
+Unit Testing